 Isla Negra, home to another of Pablo Neruda’s houses, now a museum, is set along a beautiful coastline.
 The house, filled with Neruda’s collections and memorabilia, provides deep insight into the poet’s life.

-Travel Time: Approximately a 1.5 to 2-hour drive from Santiago.
+Travel Time: Approximately 1.5 to 2 hours by car

 Travel Tip: Book your museum tickets in advance, especially during the tourist season, and enjoy a leisurely stroll along the beach.